msachi/kafka-streams-demo/README.md

 ## Build a demo app with Kafka Streams

-In the following tutorial, you will write a stream processing application using Kafka Streams and then run it in your terminal with a simple Kafka producer and consumer.
-The application you will be building implements the WordCount algorithm, which computes a word occurrence histogram from the input text.
+In this tutorial, we will write a stream processing application using Kafka Streams and then run it in your terminal with a simple Kafka producer and consumer.

+The application we will be building implements the WordCount algorithm, which computes a word occurrence histogram from the input text.
 It has the ability to operate on an infinite, unbounded stream of data.

 This tutorial is more or less a prettified version of the official Kafka Streams offerings found [here](https://kafka.apache.org/25/documentation/streams/quickstart) and [here](https://kafka.apache.org/25/documentation/streams/tutorial).